roeder/schneller/CodeBook.md

 or `std()` in the original data set, i.e. variables containing mean and standard deviation values of the corresponding measured signals within an interval of 2.56 seconds.

+Variable names
+have been slightly cleaned up compared to the original data set: parentheses have been removed and hyphens replaced with underscores.
+The original signal names (`tBodyAcc`, `tGravityAcc`, ...) have been retained.
+All in all, this means that the variable`tBodyAcc_mean_X` in the tidy data set contains aggregated values of the original variable `tBodyAcc-mean()-X`.
+This applies to all measurement variable names.

 ### Identifying variables

 * `subject_id`